opencog/learn/README-Natural.md

 ```
 	((make-store psa) 'store-wildcards)
 ```
+Seriously, though, you really need the MM^T marginals for the later stages to work.

 After the above steps, a typical dataset might contain 15K words and about a million disjuncts.
 The total AtomSpace size will be about 4 million atoms; this will require about 4GB of RAM.
 This is quite